 How to apply

-The householder and homesharer apply to take part in the programme through a Homeshare partner.
+The householder and homesharer apply to take part in the programme through their local Homeshare provider.
 A Homeshare coordinator will interview and assess Homeshare applicants.

 The coordinator will visit the householder’s property to make sure there is a spare room available and the property is in good repair.
 The also performs background and reference checks on the householder and homesharer.